Stools commonly sink in the toilet, but your diet and other factors can cause your stools to change in structure. This may result in floating stools.

 Extremely rare genetic conditions that can cause floating stools include:

-- Bassen-Kornzweig syndrome, a condition that prevents the intestines from absorbing fat
+- Bassen-Kornzweig syndrome, a condition that prevents your intestines from absorbing fat

-- biliary atresia, when you have underdeveloped bile ducts which make the intestines less able to absorb fats
+- biliary atresia, when you have underdeveloped bile ducts which make your intestines less able to absorb fats

-Call your doctor if you have floating stools for more than two weeks.
+Call your doctor if you have floating stools for more than 2 weeks.

 Get immediate medical help if your floating stools are accompanied by: